Rocking stone: Name

-The word "logan" is probably derived from the word "log", which in an English dialect means to rock.
-In fact, in some parts of the UK, rocking stones or logan stones are called logging stones.
+The word "logan" is probably derived from the word "log", which in the Cornish dialect of English means to rock.
+In some parts of the United Kingdom, rocking stones or logan stones are called logging stones.
 The word "log" might be connected with the Danish word logre, which means to "wag a tail".

 Davies Gilbert suggested that the word "logan" comes from a Cornish expression for the movement that someone makes when inebriated: